Atlantis and the Kingdom of Asgard may be lost forever, but here are five places that you can still experience legends and supernatural forces

 La Isla de las Muñecas (Island of the Dolls) sits in the Xochimilco canals, just 28km (17 miles) south of Mexico City and it may not be a place you want to visit at night.
 Dolls – most of them broken and in various stages of deterioration – are hung from trees across the island.

 According to the locals, Don Julián Santana, the caretaker of the island, hung the first doll up in memory of a girl who had drowned in one of the canals.
-After this, he was said to be changed by some unknown forces as he began to hear cries of the little girl.
-In an attempt to please the spirit, he collected and hung dolls all over the island and after 50 years of doing so, he was found drowned in the same spot as the girl.
+After this, he was said to be changed by some unknown forces as he began to hear the cries of the little girl.
+In an attempt to please the spirit, he collected and hung dolls all over the island.
+But alas, after 50 years of doing so, he was found drowned in the same spot as the girl.

-The island became a tourist attraction following the death of Santana and enthusiastic locals even brand it as a charming place.
+The island became a tourist attraction following the death of Santana.
 To get there, you need to take a boat from Embarcadero Cuemanco or Embarcadero Fernando Celada – but beware, some superstitious boaters may refuse to take you there.

 4. Visit a crop circle in England